Breaking the Myths about the Lottery

 1. The Odds of Being Struck by Lightning are Higher than Winning the Lottery

 This myth was debunked by the Lottery Commissioner from Iowa, Ed Stanek in the October 1997 issue of Public Gaming International magazine.
 The statistics that were gathered by NASPL indicated that in just one year, 1,139 people won a million dollars (or more), plus an additional 4,520 people won $100,000 or more while playing any North American lottery.
 On the opposite end of that myth, there were only 91 people struck and killed by lighting that year.

 2. Using Hot and Cold Numbers to Choose Your Numbers Works

 This myth popular and it has also been practiced for many years.
 Why, it was even mentioned in George Orwell’s book, 1984 that was published in 1949.
 This particular myth states that the numbers come up more often than others in any lotto draw.
 This myth is untrue because every number has a chance to be drawn.
 While it may seem that some numbers are drawn more than others, the odds are the same for each number.

-3. You Have a Higher Chance to Win When Less People Play
+3. You Have a Higher Chance to Win When Fewer People Play

 While we would like to think that if fewer people are playing, we have a higher chance of winning that coveted jackpot.
 Unfortunately, that is not the case.
 The odds are still the same, but with fewer people playing, this only means that there is a lower chance of having numerous winners.

 4. Playing the Same Numbers Will Eventually Make Me Win

 Although we like to think that by playing the same numbers repeatedly will lead to a big win one day, that isn’t the case.
 Much like myth #2, every number has equal chances of being drawn.
 Statistics show that every lottery ticket has one on 57 chances to match three numbers.